ibbles/LearningUnrealEngine/Creating new asset types.md

 As with all generated classes, also need `"<CLASS_NAME>.generated.h"` last in the include list.
 Non-static data members that form the salient properties of the asset should be marked with `UPROPERTY`.

+New asset types can be created by plugins.

 ## Factories
 Factories are used when creating instances of the asset type.